bdpedigo/networks-course/docs/slides/what_are_networks.md

 ---
-# Faculty hiring and other dominance hierarchies
+# Faculty hiring and other hierarchies

 <div class="twocols">